MicrosoftDocs/PowerShell-Docs/reference/5.1/PSScheduledJob/About/about_Scheduled_Jobs_Troubleshooting.md

 Use the following methods to detect and correct job failures.

--- Check the Task Scheduler event log for errors.
-To check the log, use Event Viewer or a Windows PowerShell command such as the
+## Check the Task Scheduler event log for errors.
+To check the log,
+use Event Viewer or a Windows PowerShell command such as the
 following:

 Get-WinEvent -LogName Microsoft-Windows-TaskScheduler/Operational | Where {$_.Message -like "fail"}

--- Check the job record in Task Scheduler.
-Windows PowerShell scheduled jobs are stored in the following Task Scheduled folder:
+## Check the job record in Task Scheduler.
+Windows PowerShell
+scheduled jobs are stored in the following Task Scheduled folder:

-Task Scheduler Library\Microsoft\Windows\PowerShell\ScheduledJobs
+`Task Scheduler Library\Microsoft\Windows\PowerShell\ScheduledJobs`

--- The scheduled job might not run because of insuffienct permission.
+## The scheduled job might not run because of insuffienct permission.

 Scheduled jobs run with the permissions of the user who created the job or the permissions of the user who is specified by the Credential